ZHRhodes/Whaler-api/README.md

 2. `delete 11` (d e a d [space] p e o p l e)
 3. `retain 1` (.)

 Tada!
 We've composed six consecutive ops into three with no loss of information.
-This is a simple case of composing two delete changes, but you can imagine how complicated composition can get when mixing message types across overlapping boundaries.
-This makes up a lot of the "meat" of the algorithm, and the full implementation can be found in `ops.go`.
+This is a simple case of composing two deletions, but you can imagine how complicated composition can get when mixing message types across overlapping boundaries.
+This makes up some of the "meat" of the algorithm, and the full implementation can be found in `ops.go`.

 #### Transform